About New School

 Grade 5 (10-11 year olds)

-Yes, Primary Years Programme leads directly to the Middle Years Programme.
+Yes, the Primary Years Programme leads directly to the Middle Years Programme.

 Yes, students transfer easily from one Primary Years Programme School to another.